 Feminist Politics of (Geo)Location

-Geo-tagging is rarely considered a form of identity labelling, but it is an interesting element to put infrastructural concepts like Benjamin H. Bratton’s theory of the Stack in dialogue with identity-driven theories like Adrienne Rich’s feminist politics of location.
+Geo-tagging is rarely considered a form of identity labelling, but it is an interesting element to put infrastructural reflections like Benjamin H. Bratton’s theory of the Stack in dialogue with identity-related concepts like Adrienne Rich’s feminist politics of location.
 In this respect, Helena Suárez Val’s investigation of digital mapping and feminicide in Latin America is an extremely interesting endeavour.
 Read the interview here.

 The ANON collective also addresses infrastructural themes as well as more aesthetic, cultural topics — most relevantly through the #AltWoke and #BlackPopMatters hashtags, which they discuss in a complex theoretical manifesto.
 At the root of their dense manifesto is a preoccupation with the memetic appeal of the alt-right and a fascination with accelerationism and Afro-Pessimism.
 While they discuss the topics in much more nuance and detail in their own texts, our conversation focused on social media, tagging, and aesthetics.
 Read the interview here.